iwhp/DevxSample/README.md

 We use Microsoft Visual Studio Code as the development plattform.

 The **server** side code is implemented twice, once with C# (.NET Core) and once with TypeScript (Node.js).
 The reason for this is a proof of concept.
+We would like to proof:

+- can we have the same principles for C# and Node.Js components?
+- how about business logic, how about integration (databases, etc.)?
+- how does this feel ;-) ?

 We will use DDD (Domain Driven Design) principles.